Lassen Volcanic National Park

 Though Lassen once again sleeps, the region remains as one of our youngest active volcanoes.
 Today, Lassen Peak, its extensive adjacent collection of geothermal features, its volcanic moonscape surrounded by lush coniferous forests and countless, glustening high country lakes, have found protection within the parameters of Lassen Volcanic National Park.
 The message of this park is clear- our planet is alive; its surface may be quiet, but it’s profound energy bubbles within.
 Lassen’s numerous fumaroles and mud pots offer convincing evidence of this geothermal presence.

-Following a second night in Chester, we’ll return to the park and the Kings Creek Falls Trailhead for another of the park’s exceptional day hikes Day 3 (10 miles).
-We’ll spend the night at the Childs Meadow Resort and we promise one of the best home-cooked meals you’ve ever experienced.
-We’ll visit a cluster of glacially-sculpted lakes on the hike planned for Day 4.
-We’ll climb from Summit Lake, then a long descent along cascading Hat Creek to Paradise Meadows.
-We’ll then head to the park’s western entrance and the Manzanita Lake Museum and Visitor Center on the way to Shingletown and the secluded setting of the Weston House, where we’ll spend our final two overnights.
+We’ll return to the park on Day 3 to the Kings Creek Falls Trailhead for another of the park’s exceptional day hikes (10 miles).
+We’ll spend the night in the quaint cottages at Mill Creek Resort.
+On Day 4 we visit a cluster of glacially-sculpted lakes on the hike in Paradise Meadows.
+We’ll climb from Summit Lake, then a long descent along cascading Hat Creek to into the meadows.
+We’ll then head to the park’s western entrance and the Manzanita Lake Museum and Visitor Center on the way to Shingletown and the secluded setting of the Grace Lake Resort where we’ll spend our final two overnights.

 On Day 5, we’ll climb Lassen to its spectacular 10,457 -foot crest along a trail that is well maintained and non-technical.
 From the summit the views of Mt.
 Shasta to the northwest and the Devastated Area on the slopes of Lassen itself are breathtaking (5 miles).
 We’ll be down from Lassen early enough to enjoy a picnic along the shores of Lake Helen and then hike through nearby Bumpass Hell, (8 miles).
 On Day 6,we’re headed back to Reno when we’re finished but we’ll return by way of the park’s far northeastern corner on the shores of Butte Lake for a memorable encounter with awesome Cinder Cone.
 What a way to end our week in Lassen!
 (5 miles)